 - It is acceptable to use a sheet of loosely tented foil to cover food inside the oven.

-Steam escaping from oven door:
+Steam escaping from oven door/door gap:

 - When baking foods with a high moisture content steam may be seen escaping around the top of the oven door during use.

 - There is no seal around the Countertop Oven door (or Toaster oven doors in general) as there is in a full-sized oven, so the steam can escape around the door where it would not in a full-sized oven.
 Since there is no seal, there is a small gap.

 - It is normal to see steam and the cooking results are not compromised.

 No display or ERR on display: